(Updated January 2018)

 I realized that I made a mistake on my application, or that I might need more funding than I originally requested.
 Can I change my application?

-- If it is a simple request, such as an amended event date, room change, or vendor change, we may be able to work with you to correct for it so long as your expense requests have not already been processed.
-If you intend to request for increased amounts, additional vendors or items, or reallocate funds you are already approved for, then we will not likely honor the request.
+- If it is a simple request, such as an amended event date, room change, or vendor change, we may be able to work with you to correct for it.
+If you intend to request for increased amounts, additional vendors or items, or reallocate funds you are already approved for, then we will not honor the request.
 We do not have the capacity to be able to alter and track every change, and many times the payments have already been prepared by the time we can approve a change.
-It is also a matter of retaining the integrity of the application and overall funding process, which the university is taking much more seriously than in the past.
+It is also a matter of retaining the integrity of the application, because student representatives in the Finance Committee approved the original application.

 My event passed, but I am having difficulty getting a final invoice from my vendor.
 Will I be penalized for missing the Post-Event deadline?